Table of Contents[Hide][Show]

 2. Place the penny on top of the container of ice.

 3. After you return home, check the container.
-If there was a prolonged power outage while you were off enjoying your family vacation, the ice will have melted.
+If there was a prolonged power outage while you were off enjoying your family vacation, the ice would have melted.
 How will you know?
-The penny will now be at the bottom of the container with the frozen ice on top.
+The penny will now be at the bottom of the container with the ice on top.

 If you return home to find the penny frozen at the bottom of the ice container, you’ll know to check the food before feeding it to your family.